Virtually-Retro/Viro/README.md

 	Runtime: Improved Trace Mode and the Trace Mode display.
 	Runtime: Redesigned runtime engine for increased performance and lower CPU usage.
 	Runtime: Removed exclusive mode.
 Program run from the main terminal are now automatically run in non-debug mode.

+#### Planned Additions:
+ 	Hardware Sprites.
+	Get Mouse in region.
+	GUI type subsystem.
+	3D calulations in maths subsystem.
+ 	Add 16:9 resolution options.

+#### Completed for next release:
+	Code Editor: Added display line numbers toggle as flag.
+	Code Editor: Added line number padding toggle as flag.
+	Code Editor: Added code line wrapping toggle as flag.
+	Code Editor: Added reduced line space as a flag.
+	Code Editor: Removed keyboard shortcuts for the above flags.
+	Compiler: Fixed bug in .ORG instruction logic.
+	Font Editor: Fixed a number of bugs and logic with the font editor.
+	Font Editor: Now save edited font database path with program if changed from default.
+	Main Terminal: Corrected logic issue with LS command.
+	Metrics Viewer: Added total engine calls.
+	Runtime: Added RTI trap when used when an IRQ is not active.
+	Runtime: Adjusted scheduler for increased performance.
+	Runtime: Adjusted memory bit-mask to default to code not variables.
+	Runtime: Adjusted performance engine tweak setting to better match CPU usage of Debug engine.
+	Runtime: Corrected logic for soft IRQ so it can’t be fired if an IRQ is already active.
+	Runtime: Disabled PC and Address checking since implementation of memory bit-mask.
+	Runtime: Separated debug and performance engine.
+	System: Now check work path and sub path exist on load.

 ### Example Screenshots - Version 1.0 RC2: